silbinarywolf/gml-go/README.md

 		- This should cover installing "gofmt" / "goimports"
 	- Transitioning from GML to Golang, major / minor differences
 * Add build tools to help with:
+	- [x] Auto generating entity IDs and the like.
 	- Packing assets into texture atlases
-	- Converting Tiled maps into an internal engine format
-	- (maybe) Auto generating entity IDs and the like.

 ## Credits